Laird Cregar: Early life

+Early career

 He spent a year in 1934/35 as a cadet in the Merchant Marine and then acted in productions of the Hedgerow Theater, an amateur company in Rose Valley, Pennsylvania.
 He later reported that he acted with other stock companies in Philadelphia and wrote some plays that were performed by amateur groups.

 In 1936, Cregar persuaded the Philadelphia Rotary Club to support him with a $400 loan to study acting and gain on-stage experience at California's Pasadena Playhouse, where he remained for about two years without being noticed.
 He later said Thomas Browne Henry of the Playhouse gave him the best advice he possibly could, telling him "not to lose a pound of weight, but instead to develop a thin man's personality".

 Returning to Pennsylvania, he appeared in small roles for little money in several productions mounted by the Federal Theatre at Bryn Mawr College's Goodhart Hall.
 He returned to the Pasadena Playhouse and took more small roles, finally getting noticed by Variety for his work in The Great American Family.
 As Lee Shippey, a Los Angeles Times columnist and the author of the novel from which the play was adapted, remembered: "There was only a small part in the first scene... but Laird was glad to get it–and it was almost entirely due to his superb acting that the play started with a bang which made all the bored Hollywood scouts sit up and get interested."
 He kept his role when the leads were replaced for a new production that hoped to reach Broadway, but he appeared only in Pasadena and San Francisco before the show closed.

-Career
+Early film career

 Cregar made his film debut with a pair of uncredited appearances as a court clerk in Granny Get Your Gun (1940) and as a mechanic in Oh Johnny, How You Can Love (1940).
 Unable to find work for months, some friends let him sleep in their car.